Song and Story Circles

 Our Most Recent Event was a Show!

 Saturday, May 30th, 7-8:30 pm

-Also appearing: poetry and guitar by Janice Van Dyke and George Seccombe; reading by Byron Ricks; jazz piano Laura Caviani; flute by Karin Llyr, and improvisational piano by Savanna Wheeler.
+Also appearing: Guitar and voice by Sophie Theriault, poetry and guitar by Janice Van Dyke and George Seccombe; reading by Byron Ricks, improvisational piano by Savanna Wheeler.

 Brought to you by your longtime Soundfalls hosts, Byron Ricks and Maren Van Nostrand.

-This is a show.
-Unlike our circle events this past spring and fall (see above), the artists contributing to this show will have coordinated with each other ahead of time.
-There may be some audience participation moments.
+Unlike our traditional circle events, like those you saw this past spring and fall (see above), the artists contributing to this show will coordinated with each other ahead of time.
+That said, there were some awesome audience participation moments!

 This show was the outcome of four Soundfalls Circles, two in-person last fall, and two on zoom this spring.
 They provided opportunities for any and all heartfelt contributions, not all original works of art, but anything the participants loved.
 They helped us get through trying times, strengthened community (and made new community), and gave us refreshing ways of looking at our common experiences.
 If you are interested in being a part of these, please email: